jsicot/BookReader/README.md

 The extract ocr and pdfToc plugins are highly recommended.

 - [Extract ocr] allows fulltext searching inside a flip book.
-To enable it in BookReader, you need to overwrite Bookreader/libraries/BookReaderCustom.php using Bookreader/libraries/BookReaderCustom_extractOCR.php
+To enable it in BookReader, you need to overwrite Bookreader/libraries/BookReaderCustom.php using Bookreader/libraries/BookReaderCustom_extractOCR.php or to set the path in configuration panel of the extension.
-- [PDF Toc] retrieves table of contents from pdf file associated to an item
+- [PDF Toc] retrieves table of contents from pdf file associated to an item.

 Troubleshooting